jedraynes/learningdatascience/README.md

 # Data Science Repository

-*Note 04/02/21: Files/links coming soon!*
+*Note 04/14/21: Most courses uploaded!*

 ### # Overview
 The purpose of this repository is to be a centralized directory of all files and certificates related to data science courses.
+Click on a course to redirect to the respective folder within this repository.

 ### # Coursera
-1. **Johns Hopkins Data Science Specialization:** This is a 10-course series starting from the basics to advanced analysis using R. You can read more about this course on its [Coursera page](https://www.coursera.org/specializations/jhu-data-science).
+1. [**Johns Hopkins Data Science Specialization:**](https://github.com/jedraynes/learningdatascience/tree/main/Coursera/Johns%20Hopkins%20Data%20Science%20Specialization) This is a 10-course series starting from the basics to advanced analysis using R. You can read more about this course on its [Coursera page](https://www.coursera.org/specializations/jhu-data-science).
     * [**The Data Scientist's Toolbox**](https://github.com/jedraynes/learningdatascience/tree/main/Coursera/Johns%20Hopkins%20Data%20Science%20Specialization/1%20The%20Data%20Scientist's%20Toolbox)
     * [**R Programming**](https://github.com/jedraynes/learningdatascience/tree/main/Coursera/Johns%20Hopkins%20Data%20Science%20Specialization/2%20R%20Programming)
     * [**Getting and Cleaning Data**](https://github.com/jedraynes/learningdatascience/tree/main/Coursera/Johns%20Hopkins%20Data%20Science%20Specialization/3%20Getting%20and%20Cleaning%20Data)